 Thanks for cycling!
 Below are some tips for encouraging others to take up cycling in their community.

 Show someone else the way.
-As a more experienced and seasoned rider, consider becoming a cycling buddy for someone new to cycling.
+As a more experienced and seasoned rider, consider riding with for someone new to cycling.
 For many people, cycling with someone is how they get into cycling and build up the confidence to ride on their own.